fragarco/abasc/docs/en/abasc.md

 ### `MERGE filename`

 **Command**.
 Reads `filename` from disk or tape and replaces the program currently in memory.
-BASC **does not support** this command and will produce an error if it is found in the source code.
+ABASC **does not support** this command and will produce an error if it is found in the source code.
 To add or replace other binaries, it is recommended to use the `LOAD` command instead.

 ### `MID$(string, start[, n])`